Who is Chaker Alhadhur? The left-back playing in goal for Comoros in Afcon clash against Cameroon

 The trouble for the island nation, who are making their debut appearance at the finals tournament, started when Ben Boina sustained an injury during the team’s group stage win against Ghana.

-Ahamada stepped in to replace him, but since then both he and third-choice Ousseni have tested positive for Covid-19.
+Ahamada stepped in to replace him, having started the first match, but since then both he and third-choice Ousseni have tested positive for Covid-19.

 It was thought that Ahamada could be cleared to feature against Cameroon on Monday as L’Equipe reported he returned a negative Covid-19 test.